Skip to main content

 client = STX(region="ontario", env="staging")

-markets = client.marketInfos(
+markets = client.markets(

-selections=Selection("marketId", "title"),
+selections=Selection("market_id", "title"),

 )

-market_id = markets[0].marketId
+market_id = markets[0].market_id

 params={

-"marketId": market_id,
+"market_id": market_id,

-"size": 1,
+"price": 1,

 },